 Your keyword strategy is top of mind now that Google is changing the game again with its match types.
-Starting Feb.
-18, 2021, Google is phasing out Broad Match Modifier and updating how Phrase Match works.
-The new Phrase Match will cover Broad Match Modifier traffic while continuing to follow word order.
+As of late July 2021, you will not be able to create new keywords using Broad Match Modifier (BMM).
+This update is Google’s follow-through from February, when it started to phase out Broad Match Modifier and updated how Phrase Match works.
+The new Phrase Match covers Broad Match Modifier traffic while continuing to follow word order.

-For instance, here’s an example of what’s going away:
+For instance, here’s an example of what’s gone:

 The Broad Match Modifier Keyword of +best +sneakers will no longer match to best prices on sneakers for toddler.